MetOffice/simulation-systems/source/Development/planning_your_change.rst

 vital to make sure your code changes work when switched **on** and give the same answer when the code is run over different processor configurations.
-Producing a quick plot or plots to show the impact of your code and including them on your ticket can aid your SciTech reviewer in showing that your code works properly.
+Producing a quick plot or plots to show the impact of your code and including them on your PR can aid your SciTech reviewer in showing that your code works properly.

 **Does the change need any new diagnostics to make sense of the code?** Many